Spot vs. Pets Best Pet Insurance

 Spot vs. Pets Best Pet Insurance: Bottom Line

 Choosing between Spot and Pets Best depends on your pet type and priorities.
 Pets Best delivers better coverage options and more affordable rates for cats at $27 per month for middle-aged felines.
 However, Spot provides superior customer service with an A+ BBB rating and 4.7 out of 5.0 Trustpilot score, plus better affordability for dogs at $49 monthly for middle-aged canines.
-Pet owners seeking comprehensive coverage should consider Pets Best, while those prioritizing customer experience and dog coverage will find Spot more appealing.
+Pet owners seeking comprehensive coverage and cheaper cat insurance should consider Pets Best, while those prioritizing customer service and more affordable dog insurance may find Spot more appealing.

 Spot vs. Pets Best Pet Insurance Comparison: FAQ